openshift/enhancements/enhancements/observability/multicluster-observability-addon-interoperability.md

 `ClusterLogForwarder`, `OpenTelemetryCollector`), however providing a common filtering and routing capabilities will be problematic if not possible.

-In addition to exporting in OTLP a single collector will enable MCO easily support exporting data to other systems with custom protocols (e.g. AWS CloudWatch, Google Cloud Monitoring/Logging, Azure Monitor).
+In addition to exporting in OTLP, a single collector will enable MCO to easily support exporting data to other systems with custom protocols (e.g. AWS CloudWatch, Google Cloud Monitoring/Logging, Azure Monitor).